shkeating/nano-a11y-audit/README.md

 ### UI Components

-This project uses Storybook to track UI components for development The storybook can be run locally with the command `npm run storybook` The main branch storybook is deployed to Netlify and updates are deloyed on build at [https://nano-a11y-audit-ui.netlify.app/](https://nano-a11y-audit-ui.netlify.app/?path=/story/welcome--overview)
+This project uses Storybook to track UI components for development.
+The storybook can be run locally with the command `npm run storybook`.
+The main branch storybook is deployed to Netlify and updates are deployed on build at [https://nano-a11y-audit-ui.netlify.app/](https://nano-a11y-audit-ui.netlify.app/?path=/story/welcome--overview).